Substra/substra-documentation/src/CONTRIBUTING.md

 #### Review best practices

 Please make sure to be **as constructive as possible**.
-This article summarises unhelpful and helpful behaviors when doing a code review: [Unlearning toxic behaviors in a code review culture](https://medium.com/@sandya.sankarram/unlearning-toxic-behaviors-in-a-code-review-culture-b7c295452a3c):
+This article summarizes unhelpful and helpful behaviors when doing a code review: [Unlearning toxic behaviors in a code review culture](https://medium.com/@sandya.sankarram/unlearning-toxic-behaviors-in-a-code-review-culture-b7c295452a3c):

 ##### TL;DR